-Matagi are traditional hunters living in small villages and settlements in the highlands of northern Honshu, the main island of Japan.
-From its origins, back in the middle of the XVI century, they have made a living by selling meat, skins and other products derived from the hunting.
-Its main prey is the Japanese black bear, a subspecies classified as vulnerable and threatened according to the International Union for Conservation of Nature (IUCN).
+Matagi are traditional hunters living in small villages and settlements in the highlands of northern Honshu, Japan’s main island.
+Since its origins, back in the mid XVI century, they have made a living selling meat, skins and other products derived from hunting.

 The problem of land tenure in Colombia is the country’s oldest conflict.
-The struggle for control of the land’s wealth, and the right to exploit its resources, is an ongoing dispute in which the weakest struggles for its survival.DISCOVER
+The struggle for control over the land’s wealth, and the right to exploit its resources, is an ongoing dispute in which the weakest link struggles for survival.DISCOVER

-In Benin, there is an active network of illegal trafficking of petrol from Nigeria since 1970.
-Benin does not have enough gas stations to supply the population and the existing ones cannot compete with the lower prices set by the illegal trafficking of petrol by smugglers.DISCOVER
+In Benin, there is an active illegal petrol trafficking network from Nigeria whose origins date to 1970.
+Benin does not have enough gas stations to supply its population, and the existing ones cannot compete with the low prices set by smugglers.DISCOVER

-The firts chapter of our long-term project NORDEN is focussed on loneliness, emotional isolation, and sentimental repression in Finnish society.
-These problems go further when the people start drinking to fight against them.
-The excessive consumption of alcohol is present in more than half cases of suicide, homicide and gender violence.
+The first chapter of our long-term project NORDEN is focussed on loneliness, emotional isolation, and sentimental repression in Finnish society.
+These problems intensify when people start drinking to cope with them.
+The excessive consumption of alcohol is present in more than half of the cases of suicide, homicide and gender violence.